reiryuki/Moto-Waves-Edge-Maxx-Audio-FX-Magisk-Module/README.md

 - Install Audio Compatibility Patch for processing all audio outputs.
 - If encounter bootloop, delete /data/adb/modules/MotoWaves/system/etc/public.libraries.txt.
 - If sometime you installing Moto Camera One + feature support but it's crash, keep it installed, then reboot your device.
 It will be working fine after reboot.
-- If you uninstalling acdb, then you have to reinstall this module.
+- If you uninstalling acdb, then you have to reinstall this module. (v1.3 and up not).

 ## Attention!
 - Using together with Moto Dolby, will break waves.proc_twks.